-EFP Literary Studies & Writing 11 is designed for students who are interested in studying First Peoples literature and using writing for self-expression and communication in a variety of contexts.
+EFP Storytelling 11 is designed for students who are interested in studying First Peoples texts in an authentic and experiential way.
+The course emphasizes storytelling and communication in a variety of contexts.
 Students delve deeply into First Peoples oral and written literature in a range of media to explore various themes, authors, and topics.
-This provides a foundation for them to think critically and creatively as they continue to explore, extend, and strengthen their own writing.
-Within a supportive community, students work individually and collaboratively to explore oral and written literature and create powerful, purposeful compositions.
-Through the study of literature and the processes of experimenting with, reflecting on, extending, and refining their writing, students: extend their capacity to communicate effectively in a variety of contexts, deepen their understanding of themselves and the world, and expand their understanding of what it means to be an educated Canadian and global citizen.
+This provides a foundation for them to think critically and creatively as they continue to explore, extend, and strengthen their own repertoire of storytelling skills.
+Within a supportive community, students work individually and collaboratively to explore oral and written literature and create powerful, purposeful oral and written compositions.
+Through the study of literature and the processes of experimenting with, reflecting on, extending, and refining their oral language, students: extend their capacity to communicate effectively in a variety of contexts, deepen their understanding of themselves and the world, and expand their understanding of what it means to be educated Canadian and global citizens.